maximbircu/devtools-library/documentation/documentation.md

 3. `./gradlew releaseFatFramework` will generate the iOS `Fat Framework`
 3. `./gradlew testDebugUnitTest` runes all JVM modules unit tests
 4. `./gradlew detekt ktlint lint testDebugUnitTest assembleDebug` will run all quality checks and will assemble the frameworks
+5. `./gradlew publishCommonPublicationToMavenRepository` releases the common module to maven local
+5. `./gradlew publishAndroidPublicationToMavenRepository` releases the Android library to maven local

 In case you're working on the library you might find useful this alias:
 ```shell script